Houston and New York and Budapest

 Jules made me giddy, talking and walking the university streets on warm nights.
 I remember staying up late at an eatery: he said I was charming when a little drunk and we talked with friends till 3 am analyzing our relationships.
 He took me to meet his boyfriend Don, to see the house they shared with a number of people.
 Don was a tall, dark, handsome hairdresser.

-Jules was blonde and slim and prep in worn loafers, worn nice trousers, and a button-down shirt, a cigarette hanging from his lip.
+Jules was blond and slim and prep in worn loafers, worn nice trousers, and a button-down shirt, a cigarette hanging from his lip.
 He had an easy smile and laugh and saw the irony first in life.
 He was getting an English degree like me: his stories were long and hysterical and off the cuff.
 He began to write a novel; I was writing a novel.
 We had the bond that both our fathers were sculptors.
 He was not really American in character, due to his Cajun mother and Hungarian father.
 I really liked that.
 I didn’t feel like I fit in either.

 Some years passed, and I wasn’t surprised when Jules moved to New York City.
 There he worked as a gopher for a law firm, and said it was all so exciting.
 But one day he sat on a bench in Central Park and smelled a familiar smell, and started to weep.
 When he looked up, he realized the smell was freshly cut grass.